 Priority Action Progress Status Maintain food safety and public health standards - interact with other local authorities, Environmental Health Professionals Australia (EHPA), Municipal Association of Victoria (MAV), and State Government departments The Public Health Unit continues to work closely with key stakeholders to promote and maintain public health standards.
 The team's involvement has been critical to assisting DHHS in responding to the COVID-19 pandemic.
 This has involved being a key stakeholder on HRAR taskforce, working with Monash Health, EACH, DJPR and DHHS in supporting both business and community, responding to potential outbreaks within the municipality and developing guidance materials for the industry for both local government and businesses.
 Monitor adolescent immunisation rates and report on the number of adolescents immunised according to the National Immunisation Program (NIP) Secondary School Program 5,148 adolescents were immunised this year according to the Victorian secondary school vaccination program.
 This result compared to last year's result of 4,024, which was impacted with disruption of the program because of the COVID-19 pandemic.
-The immunisation service program has worked hard to complete student secondary school vaccinations outstanding from 2019-20. • Monitor immunisation rates and report on the number of children and adolescents under 20 years of age immunised according to the National Immunisation Program (NIP) 2,528 children < 20 years of age were immunised (not including the secondary school program) in the City of Greater Dandenong, according to the National Immunisation Program.
-This programming attendance has been impacted by the COVID-19 pandemic. • Promote gender equity, and support the right of women to engage and participate equally in all aspect of community life Council endorsed nine grants totalling \$259,311 for projects and activities that promote gender equity and support the right of women to engage and participate equally in all aspects of community life.
+The immunisation service program has worked hard to complete student secondary school vaccinations outstanding from 2019-20.
+Monitor immunisation rates and report on the number of children and adolescents under 20 years of age immunised according to the National Immunisation Program (NIP) 2,528 children < 20 years of age were immunised (not including the secondary school program) in the City of Greater Dandenong, according to the National Immunisation Program.
+This programming attendance has been impacted by the COVID-19 pandemic.
+Promote gender equity, and support the right of women to engage and participate equally in all aspect of community life Council endorsed nine grants totalling \$259,311 for projects and activities that promote gender equity and support the right of women to engage and participate equally in all aspects of community life.

-Priority Action Progress Status Report on services and initiatives targeting vulnerable people in the community who may be at vulnerable people in the community who may be at risk of being unimmunised or under immunised or unimmunised or immunised, despite disruption to scheduled dates and venues due to the COVID-19 pand dates and venues due to the COVID-19 pand the Providing Refuge Immunisation, Monit and Education (PRIME) project initiatives for on humanitarian visas continue to be recogn the State Government and funding has been extended into 2021-22.
-There has been a not decline in numbers referred to these project Council has been able to continue services and initiatives targeting vulnerable people in the community at risk of being unimmunised or under immunised, despite disruption to scheduled session dates and venues due to the COVID-19 pandemic.
+Priority Action Progress Status Report on services and initiatives targeting Council has been able to continue services ar vulnerable people in the community who may be at initiatives targeting vulnerable people in the risk of being unimmunised or under immunised or under immunimmet immunised or under immunised or under immunised Council has been able to continue services and initiatives targeting vulnerable people in the community at risk of being unimmunised or under immunised, despite disruption to scheduled session dates and venues due to the COVID-19 pandemic.
 The Providing Refugee Immunisation, Monitoring and Education (PRIME) project initiatives for people on humanitarian visas continue to be recognised by the State Government and funding has been extended into 2021-22.
 There has been a noticeable decline in numbers referred to these projects due to closed borders during the pandemic.